 Many people know the trick of using a powder like baking soda to build up a surface and using liquid CA to harden it, creating a solid repair.

-Q Bond have taken this idea one step further, creating specially formulated powders which work on different surfaces once hardened with Q Bond liquid (CA glue).
+Q Bond has taken this idea one step further, creating specially formulated powders that work on different surfaces once hardened with Q Bond liquid (CA glue).